CLOSE

 Big O Notation Tutorial - A Guide to Big O Analysis - GeeksforGeeks

-1. Take the maximum constraint for n given in the problem.
+1. Take the max n constraint from the problem.

 If the number of operations is within 10^8, your code is likely to complete within 1 second and pass the time limit.
 If it's significantly over 10^8, your code may result in a Time Limit Exceeded (TLE) error, especially if the platform has a strict 1-second limit per test case.